-This committee consists of CEO, the president and all officers and aims to ensure members' thorough understanding of business conditions and important business matters.
-As a rule, this committee, which meets once a month, is chaired by CEO or the president and the standing audit & supervisory board member is also present.
+This committee, consisting of the CEO and President and all officers, aims to ensure members’ thorough understanding of business conditions and important business matters.
+Standing audit & supervisory board member also attends the committee’s meetings.

 5. Audit & Supervisory Board and audit & supervisory board members

 The Audit & Supervisory Board, consisting of three (3) audit & supervisory board members and holding meetings once monthly in principle as stipulated in the Regulations of the Audit & Supervisory Board, receives reports on important matters, holds discussions, and makes decisions.
-The two (2) outside audit & supervisory board members are independent ones, a lawyer and a certified public accountant qualified as a certified public tax accountant as well, and conduct audits from a standpoint independent from the Company and by using their professional expertise.
+The two (2) outside audit & supervisory board members are independent ones, a lawyer and a certified public accountant and conduct audits from a standpoint independent from JSR and by using their professional expertise.

 In accordance with standards for audits by audit & supervisory board members, the audit & supervisory board members attend meetings of the Board of Directors, and other important meetings including Executive Committee meetings to monitor how important decisions are reached and business activities are executed.
 The audit & supervisory board members also receive reports from the independent auditors, directors, and employees.
 Through these activities, audit & supervisory board members holds deliberations in order to form auditing opinions.

 6. Outline of Audit by audit & supervisory board members, Internal Audit, and Independent Auditors